Step 1: List All Tasks and Resource Requirements

 Step 3: Estimate Task Duration

+When estimating the time of individual tasks, team leads tend to underestimate how much of it their teams would need to complete their tasks successfully.
 This usually happens because managers either blindly rely on past experiences or have a strong desire to prove themselves to company higher-ups.
 They tend to push the needle towards: “My team can handle anything,” even though, realistically, that's not always the case.
 When they do this, they run the risk of overworking their team, causing burnout.

-- Mechanical time clocks and punch cards.
+- Mechanical time clocks and punch cards

-- Biometric time clocks that rely on biometric data (fingerprints, retinal scans, and such).
+- Biometric time clocks that rely on biometric data (fingerprints, retinal scans, and such)

-- Time clock desktop and mobile apps installed on the company's devices that employees use to clock in and out.
+- Time clock desktop and mobile apps installed on the company's devices that employees use to clock in and out

-- Swipe cards.
+- Swipe cards

 - Employee timesheets and various spreadsheets.

-- Regular pen and paper.
+- Regular pen and paper

-- Time tracking software.
+- Time tracking software

 Step 4: Use Your Experience and Data